Randomization advice and ambiguity aversion: Results

 \begin{res} The p-value for the null hypothesis that neutral video observations ($V1+V2$) does not decrease the choice of White relative to the baseline is $\ge0.5$ for the No Coin treatments, and $0.057$ for the Coin treatments. \end{res}

-\begin{res} Without supplemental observations there is no significant difference in the frequency of Bet White between the Coin and No Coin treatment, p-value $0.402$.
+\begin{res} \footnote{Readers should be aware that we initially planned only to test the two null hypotheses given in Results \ref{res:preferences} and \ref{res:lessambiguity}.
+The reported test provided here is an afterthought, after we have already seen the data, and is meant only to communicate that there is a significant (perhaps not meant in the statistical sense) and interesting difference of the effect of video commentary between the Coin and No Coin treatments.} Without supplemental observations there is no significant difference in the frequency of Bet White between the Coin and No Coin treatment, p-value $0.402$.
 With supplemental observations ($V1 + V2$) there is a significant difference in the frequency of Bet White between the Coin and No Coin treatment, p-value $< 0.001$. \end{res}